maxgrossenbacher/nlp_yelp_reviews/README.md

 | starsrev < 3 |  starsrev = 3 | starsrev > 3|

 - **RestaurantsPriceRange2**: price rating of a restaurant (1-4) commonly seen as ($, $$, $$$, $$$$)

+## Overview
+This project is built around 3 main questions and explores the power of natural language processing to process and analyze text.
+#### Objective 1:
+Build a scaleable and reusable natural language processing pipeline
+#### Objective 2:
+Find latent topics/keywords for business on Yelp based solely on user reviews of that business
+#### Objective 3:
+Use machine learning to predict rating, usefulness and sentiment of a review

 ## Part 1: